Ulrich Wegener: Career

 Wegener's police career began in 1952 with the Readiness (Riot) Police (Bereitschaftspolizei) of the state of Baden-Württemberg, where he served as a police sergeant (Polizeiwachtmeister) on probation.
-Due to a lack of opportunities for advancement, Wegener applied for a career as an officer in the Bundeswehr and the Federal Border Protection (BGS, Bundesgrenzschutz).
+Due to a lack of opportunities for advancement, Wegener applied for a career as an officer in the Bundeswehr and the Federal Border Guard (BGS, Bundesgrenzschutz).
 After passing the entrance exams, he decided to join the BGS in 1958.
 Following his attendance at officer school in Lübeck, he was promoted to lieutenant (Leutnant) in the BGS in 1959.
-He became the company commander of the 7th/GSG 2 (7th company of the Border Protection Group 2) and later the 15th/GSG 2 (15th company of the Border Protection Group 2) in Coburg, Bavaria.
+He became the company commander of the 7th/GSG 2 (7th company of the Border Guard Group 2) and later the 15th/GSG 2 (15th company of the Border Guard Group 2) in Coburg, Bavaria.
 In 1969, he attended staff officer training (Stabsoffiziersausbildung) and held the rank of Oberleutnant (First Lieutenant).
 From 1970 to 1972, Wegener was the liaison officer for the BGS at the Federal Ministry of the Interior.
 In 1972, he was training at the NATO Defense College in Rome, Italy, before returning to Germany shortly before the 1972 Summer Olympic Games.
-Wegener was the first Federal Border Protection (Bundesgrenzschutz) officer to participate in this high-level training.
+Wegener was the first Federal Border Guard (Bundesgrenzschutz) officer to participate in this high-level training.